offen/offen/docs/docs/running-offen/metrics-explained.md

 ---

+## Location

+The geographic location associated to the sessions in the selected timeframe.
+Offen Fair Web Analytics does not rely on an IP database for deriving geo location, but instead asks the browser for the selected timezone and tries to map this to a country.
+Country level is the only resolution available, countries that span multiple timezones are merged before storing data.

+---

 ## Referrers

 A list of referrer values that directed users to pages.
 Popular referrers like, for example, Google or Twitter display their proper name, others their domain.
 Referrals that are coming from the same host domain are excluded.